-Section 3.1 Your plan membership card - Use it to get all covered care and prescription drugs
+Section 3.1 Your plan member ID card - use it to get all covered care and prescription drugs

-While you are a member of our plan, you must use your membership card for our plan whenever you get any services covered by this plan and for prescription drugs you get at in-network pharmacies.
+While you are a member of our plan, you must use your member ID card for our plan whenever you get any services covered by this plan and for prescription drugs you get at in-network pharmacies.
 You should also show the provider your Medicaid card, if applicable.
-Here's a sample membership card to show you what yours will look like:
+Here's a sample member ID card to show you what yours will look like: